315+ Telescopes Ranked

 Recommended Product Badge

-The XT10 comes with little besides its big primary mirror, and it’s probably best thought of as a blank canvas to construct a setup out of.
+The Orion SkyQuest XT10 comes with little besides its big primary mirror, and I’ve come to realize that it’s probably best thought of as a blank canvas to construct a setup out of.
+But in terms of all-around usefulness, I can think of nothing better.
+If I could have only one telescope, it’d be a 10” Dobsonian like the XT10.

-The XT10 comes with a lone 1.25” 25mm Plossl eyepiece for low power.
-While it is functional, you really will want at least one or two extra eyepieces for lower and higher magnifications to use on a variety of different targets.
-We’ll go into those in our “Aftermarket Accessory Recommendations” section.
+The XT10 comes with a lone 1.25″, 25mm Plossl eyepiece for low power.
+While it is functional, I’d prefer at least one or two extra eyepieces for lower and higher magnifications to use on a variety of different targets.

-The XT10’s mount is made of melamine-covered particle board.
-While cheap and functional, if damaged it’s hard if not impossible to repair, and furthermore if damaged it will quickly warp and rot due to moisture seeping in.
-Also, it’s heavy compared to a plywood or hardwood mount.
+The XT10’s mount is made of melamine-covered particle board, which is heavy compared to a plywood or hardwood mount.
+While cheap and functional, if damaged, it’s hard if not impossible to repair, and furthermore if damaged, it will quickly warp and rot due to moisture seeping in.

 The bearing pads are made of Nylon instead of genuine Teflon and the laminate is just melamine rather than Formica or Ebony Star laminate.
 While this isn’t a problem with the smaller XTs, it leads to less-than-ideal motion, particularly at high power and in altitude.
 The scope’s tiny altitude bearings don’t aid this, either, as the massive 30-lb weight of the telescope’s tube pivots down on just a few square inches of area.